SenseLogic/LINGUI/README.md

 When the `--mirror` option is used :

-*   all constants declared before the first function are sorted in the same order as in the source language
+*   all constants declared before the first function are sorted in the same order as in the source language;
 *   any missing constant is automatically added, using the translations of the dictionaries.

 ### Case conventions